JesusChC/Clasificador-de-colores-Qt-OpenCV/README.md

 Si necesitas mas informacion acerca del proyecto contactame.

-if you need more information about the project contact me.
+If You need more information about the project contact me.

 ### PD:
 I'm working on a better version of this project with more automatic features without the need to set values